 Rottneros' ordinary shares have been listed on NASDAQ OMX Stockholm since 1987.
-According to the share register kept by Euroclear Sweden, Rottneros had 6,547 shareholders on 31 December 2013.
+According to the share register kept by Euroclear Sweden, Rottneros had 9,012 shareholders on 31 December 2012.
 The share capital amounted to SEK 153,393,890, divided between 153,393,890 ordinary shares, each carrying equal voting rights and equal rights to the company's profit and capital.
 The Articles of Association contain no restrictions on the number of votes each shareholder can cast at a general meeting.

-Arctic Paper S.A. had a participating interest amounting to 51.0 per cent of the total number of shares and votes on 31 December 2013 as a consequence of the public bid that Arctic Paper S.A. presented to Rottneros' shareholders in November 2012.
-Peter Gyllenhammar owned 11.4 per cent of the total number of shares on 31 December 2013 through a company.
+Arctic Paper S.A. had a participating interest amounting to 39.4 per cent of the total number of shares and votes on 31 December 2012 as a consequence of the public takeover bid that Arctic Paper S.A. presented to Rottneros' shareholders in November 2012.
 Otherwise, none of the shareholders had a direct or indirect shareholding representing at least one tenth of votes attached to all shares in Rottneros.

 Rottneros' holding of treasury shares amounts to 821,965, corresponding to around 0.54 per cent of the total number of shares.
-Pages 66 to 67 of the company's Annual Report for 2013 provide more information about the share, shareholders, etc. Information is also available on the company's website.
+Pages 32 to 33 of the company's Annual Report for 2012 provide more information about the share, shareholders, etc. Information is also available on the company's website.